TLD-Mods/Linux_Proton_Guide/README.md

 4. Look for the **Launch Options** field
 5. **Paste** the text you copied: `WINEDLLOVERRIDES="version=n,b" %command%`
 6. Close the properties window
-7. **Launch the game once**
-   - This installs .NET 6 in the game's Wine prefix for MelonLoader to use
-   - The game should load normally
-   - Close the game when you reach the main menu

-> **Note:** If the game freezes when exiting, just restart your device - this is a known quirk but doesn't affect functionality.

----

-## Part 5: Downgrade to MelonLoader 0.6.6

-1. **Open the MelonLoader installer again**
-2. Select **The Long Dark**
-3. In the **version dropdown**, select **0.6.6**
-4. Click **Downgrade** (or Install)
-5. Wait for the installation to complete

-**Why 0.6.6?** This version is currently the most stable for modded gameplay.
-Version 0.7.1 was only needed to set up .NET support.

----

-## Part 6: Install Mods
+## Part 5: Install Mods

-1. Launch the game once with MelonLoader 0.6.6
+1. Launch the game once with MelonLoader 0.7.2
    - **Note:** The first launch may take a while - be patient!
    - Let it sit and load completely
 2. A **Mods** folder will be created in your game directory